SOFIYA3007/FOSSEE-DWSIM-Python-Automation/README.md

 12. Conclusion

 This submission demonstrates correct, robust, and automated usage of DWSIM via Python, fulfilling all evaluation criteria including headless execution, parametric sweeps, structured output logging, and clean documentation.

+📌 This project was developed as part of the FOSSEE Internship Screening Task (Python Automation of DWSIM).